UM Department of Surgery Continues to Lead Through Surgical Innovation

 Research at the Center for Vascular and Inflammatory Diseases, under the direction of Dudley K. Strickland Ph.D., Professor of Surgery, focuses on integrating molecular and cell biology with applied and clinical sciences specifically in the areas of biochemistry, vascular biology, immunology, cancer biology, hematopoiesis, stem cell biology and cardiology.
 Inflammation is emerging as a key contributor to many vascular diseases and further, plays a major role in autoimmune diseases, arthritis, allergic reactions, and cancer.

 Our surgeon-scientists are dedicated to the treatment of acute and chronic end stage lung disease which currently accounts for 125,000 deaths per year in the United States.
 Dr. Bartley Griffith’s team is developing the first wearable, biocompatible artificial pump-lung device, which will serve as a bridge to transplant or healing through other therapies.
-Dr. Robin Pierson’s lab is internationally recognized for xenotransplantation research with the goal of expanding the supply of transplantable lungs.

 The challenges of organ transplantation are also being studied by Dr. John LaMattina’s team within the Division of Transplant Surgery, who are exploring the use of donated human livers, deemed unsuitable for transplantation, as scaffolds on which to engraft healthy cells.
 The decellularized scaffold provides a suitable matrix to promote the growth and differentiation of these liver cells into a bioartificial organ suitable for transplantation.